bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Document Ready</h4>

-Before trigging any jQuery to traverse and manipulate a page it is best to wait until the DOM is finished loading.
+<p>Before trigging any jQuery to traverse and manipulate a page it is best
+to wait until the DOM is finished loading.
 Fortunately jQuery has a ready event, .ready(), which can be called when the HTML document is ready to be altered.
-By placing all of our other custom written jQuery inside of this function we can guarantee that it will not be executed until the page has loaded and the DOM is ready.
+By placing all of our other custom written jQuery inside of this function we can guarantee that it will not be executed until the page has loaded and the DOM is ready.</p>

 ```
  1  $(document).ready(function(event){